-You can obtain oracles of justice from main story levels, daily sign in rewards, limited-time official release campaign, rookie sign-in and rookie tasks gift boxes (complete a certain number of tasks to open gift boxes) and events.
+You can obtain oracles of justice from main story levels, daily sign-in rewards, limited-time official release campaign, rookie sign-in and rookie tasks gift boxes (complete a certain number of tasks to open gift boxes), and events.

 Evolve a Card: Nice way to drastically increase its power.
-Your card needs to reach max level cap and only then you can evolve it.
+Your card needs to reach the max level cap and only then you can evolve it.

-In Tears of Themis, evolving a card raises the level cap, unlocks new skills and card faces.
-When your card reaches max level, you will need certain materials and stellin to evolve it.
+In Tears of Themis, evolving a card raises the level cap, and unlocks new skills and card faces.
+When your card reaches the max level, you will need certain materials and stellin to evolve it.
 These materials are attribute-linked chips and special chips that can be only used to evolve a particular vision.

 Example: To evolve the Artem card, enhance and upgrade it until it reaches level 40.
 This card’s attribute is “Empathy”, so you will need 6 Empathy I chips and 6 Empathy II chips.
 But you will also need a special “Equalization” chip that is used only to evolve Artem cards.
 Now you will get Artem cards of different moods, so the equalization chips can be used on other Artem cards as well.

 If you want to obtain chips to evolve a card in Tears of Themis, you will need to know their locations: